jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 ```

 The router should be serving correctly configured IPV6 configuration
-to DHCP clients.
-In the example below is the enthernet interface of a
+to DHCP LAN clients.
+In the example below is the enthernet interface
-Mac that is connected to the router's LAN interface.
-Expect to see
+configuration of a Mac that is connected to the router's LAN
-multiple inet6 addresses.
-At least one of them should begin with the
+interface.
+Expect to see multiple inet6 addresses.
+At least one of
+them should begin with the `uci add_list
-`uci add_list network.wan6.ip6prefix="henet-routed-prefix-64` IPV6
+network.wan6.ip6prefix="henet-routed-prefix-64` IPV6 address prefix
-address prefix configured on the router's wan6 interface.
+configured on the router's wan6 interface.

-If this value was `1234:567:8a:9b1/64` then you would expect to
+If the IPV6 router/64 prefix value is `1234:567:8a:9b1/64` then you
-something similar to the follow network configuration on the client:
+would expect to see something similar to the following network
+configuration on the client ethernet interface:

 ```
 ifconfig en0